 To safeguard the interests of the Group, each of the Controlling Shareholders has entered into the Non-competition Undertaking in favour of the Company.
-Each of the Controlling Shareholders has undertaken in favour of the Company that it shall not engage in, invest in, participate in or interest in the Competing Business, as set out in the terms of the Non-competition Undertaking.
+Each of the Principal Controlling Shareholders and the Non-Principal Controlling Shareholders has undertaken in favour of the Company that it shall not engage in, invest in, participate in or interest in the Competing Business, as set out in the terms of the Non-competition Undertaking.